C0D3D3V/Moodle-DL/README.md

 ### Hey 👋.

 Moodle Downloader 2 in short `moodle-dl` is a console application that can download all the files from your Moodle courses that are necessary for your daily study routine.
 Furthermore, moodle-dl can notify you about various activities on your Moodle server.
-Notifications can be sent to **all your favorite messaging channels ❤️ such as Telegram, XMPP, Mail**.
+Notifications can be sent to Telegram, XMPP and Mail.
 The current implementation includes:

 - Download files, assignments including submissions, forums, workshops, lessons, quizzes, descriptions, as well as external links.
 - Notifications about all downloaded files